Agathon Meurman

 Agathon Meurman (9 October 1826, Kangasala - 17 January 1909, Helsinki) was a Finnish politician and journalist.
-He was one of the key persons of the Fennoman movement and since 1863 the leader of the Finnish Party together with Yrjö Sakari Yrjö-Koskinen.
+He was one of the key figures of the Fennoman movement and from 1863 the leader of the Finnish Party together with Yrjö Sakari Yrjö-Koskinen.

 In 1883–1890 Meurman published the first Finnish language encyclopaedia Sanakirja yleiseen sivistykseen kuuluvia tietoja varten.
 It was mostly based on the German Meyers Encyclopedia.